Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Alzheimer’s disease is the most common form of dementia and mostly affects people over 65.
-It is caused by the build-up of abnormal proteins in the brain, reduced levels of neurological chemicals (neurotransmitters), and shrinkage of different brain parts over time.
-These lead to problems with memory, language, and performing tasks that the person had previously been able to do.
+It is believed to be caused by the build-up of abnormal proteins in the brain, reduced levels of neurological chemicals (neurotransmitters), and shrinkage of different parts of the brain over time.
+This leads to problems with memory, language and performing tasks that the person had previously been able to do.

 What are the symptoms?